 - Before an arbitration proceeding is instituted, the Law authorises parties to go to the courts to obtain protective or emergency measures.
 However, once the arbitration proceeding is instituted, it will be up to the arbitrators to maintain, modify or revoke these measures.
-And after the arbitration proceeding is instituted, the parties must go directly to the arbitral tribunal to request such measures.
+After the arbitration proceeding is instituted, the parties must go directly to the arbitral tribunal to request such measures.

-- The arbitral tribunal may issue an 'arbitral letter' requesting that the courts in the territory where the arbitration proceeding is seated help to ensure the requests of the tribunal are being carried out.
+- The arbitral tribunal may issue an 'arbitral letter' requesting that the courts in the territory where the arbitration proceeding is seated help to ensure that the requests of the tribunal are being carried out.

 iii Dispute boards

 A dispute board is composed of a panel of three experienced, respected and impartial reviewers.
 A board is normally organised before construction begins and meets at the job site periodically.
 The usual process is for the owner to select a member for approval by the contractor and the contractor to select a member for approval by the owner, with the two thus chosen selecting a third to be approved by both parties.
 The three members then select one of their number as chair, with the approval of the owner and contractor.

 Board members are provided with the contract documents, become familiar with the project procedures and the participants, and are kept abreast of job progress and developments.
 The board has meetings with representatives of the owner and contractor during regular site visits and encourages the resolution of disputes at job level.
 The board process helps the parties discuss problems before they develop into major disputes.